steven-ww/robot-wars/README.md

 - `/chat/{username}`: WebSocket endpoint for chat functionality

+## Coordinate System and Directions

+The arena is a 2D grid addressed by integer coordinates `(x, y)` with zero-based indices:

+- Valid ranges: `0 <= x < arenaWidth` and `0 <= y < arenaHeight`
+- Direction semantics used by the engine (and tests):
+  - NORTH (or N): increases Y by 1 per block
+  - SOUTH (or S): decreases Y by 1 per block
+  - EAST (or E): increases X by 1 per block
+  - WEST (or W): decreases X by 1 per block
+  - Diagonals are supported: NE (x+1, y+1), NW (x-1, y+1), SE (x+1, y-1), SW (x-1, y-1) per block
+- Robots crash if they move out of bounds or into a wall position
+- Robots spawn at random valid positions that avoid walls
+- Movement is asynchronous: robots traverse one block per configured movement time (robotMovementTimeSeconds)

+These conventions apply uniformly across the REST API, WebSocket state, and test scenarios.

 ## CI/CD

 This project includes GitHub Actions workflows for continuous integration and deployment: